Water Conservation

 • Stage 1 is in effect from May 1 to October 15 every year.

-This document shows what restrictions are in place for residential, business, and government entities at each water conservation stage.
+• This document shows what specific restrictions are in place for residential, business, and government entities at each water conservation stage, including details on plants other than lawns.

 Lawn watering is a huge part of the increased water use that happens in summer months.
 Conservation helps keep water available for other uses, and reduces the need for additional – and expensive – infrastructure projects that would increase supply.